khulnasoft-lab/design.khulnasoft.com/contents/accessibility/visual.md

 Logos and text in logos are an exception to the contrast criteria, but when in our control we also aim for at least a **3:1** contrast ratio.

-Contrast ratios can be calculated with everything from Figma plugins to browser developer tools, and native apps to web apps.
-There might be a little variance in exact ratios depending on the tool (some of which are listed in the [resources](#resources) below), but generally they all do a good job when provided the same data.
-Automated testing can also flag contrast issues, but they should be manually validated when possible.

 ### Meaning